caprenter/bingley-music-town/docs/previous-events.md

 ---
 title: Previous Events
+sub-title: Either you were there or ...
-layout: listing
+layout: page_v2
 cover: splashes/BMTlogo_Wilko.jpg #No leading slash
-image-credit: Wilko Wilkes
+# image-credit: Wilko Wilkes
 navigation: true
 ---